UCSB-AMPLab/telar/components/texts/stories/story1/step4-layer1.md

 title: The Marquisate of San Jorge
 ---

-The territory was transformed into a 'mayorazgo' (entailed estate) that would be passed down to the eldest child, consolidating Spanish landownership.
+The territory was transformed into a 'mayorazgo' (entailed estate) that would be passed down to the eldest child, consolidating Spanish landownership during the [[colonial-period]].